Esbern/gis/content/index.md

 You might stumble upon some dead links—that's intentional!
 Just like seeds in a real garden, I've planted ideas that haven't sprouted into full notes yet.
 These placeholders are signs of growth in progress.

 Feel free to explore, and if you have any comments or requests, please drop me a line at [info@gis-garden.org](mailto:info@gis-garden.org).
-Happy browsing!

 ## Organising the GIS Digital Garden
 This garden reflects the evolving nature of [[GIS]] and the diverse ways [[GIS project]]s can be implemented.
 Here’s a brief overview of how the garden is structured: